Technorely/tendermint/docs/architecture/adr-037-deliver-block.md

 Some applications can handle transactions in parallel, or at least some part of tx processing can be parallelized.
-Now it is not possible for developer to execute txs in parallel because Tendermint delivers them consequentially.
+Now it is not possible for developer to execute txs in parallel because Tenderely delivers them consequentially.

 ## Decision

-Now Tendermint have `BeginBlock`, `EndBlock`, `Commit`, `DeliverTx` steps while executing block.
+Now Tenderely have `BeginBlock`, `EndBlock`, `Commit`, `DeliverTx` steps while executing block.
 This doc proposes merging this steps into one `DeliverBlock` step.
 It will allow developers of applications to decide how they want to execute transactions (in parallel or consequentially).
-Also it will simplify and speed up communications between application and Tendermint.
+Also it will simplify and speed up communications between application and Tenderely.

 As @jaekwon [mentioned](https://github.com/tendermint/tendermint/issues/2901#issuecomment-477746128)
 in discussion not all application will benefit from this solution.
 In some cases,